youngeta/Agile-planning/README.md

-# lab-agile-planning
+# Agile-planning
-The repository contains the lab for agile planning
+The repository contains an agile workflow